HarrisHongting/COMP0124-MAAI/README.md

 1. We have used Deep Q-Network to train monozygotes, the relevant code implementation can be found in the DQN_train folder.

 2. We've re-edited the environment configuration file for intersection_env.py with the functions in it.
 It can be replaced intersection_env.py with the source code.
-Run hetero_highway_train.py and hetero_intersection_train.py will use muti-agent to train model.
+Run hetero_highway_train.py and hetero_intersection_train.py will use multi-agent to train model.

 # Reference